 Informal Visits

-Hiring managers consistently say that they're more likely to want to shortlist or hire candidates who have approached them before applying for a job.
+Hiring managers consistently say that they are impressed by candidates who approach them before applying for a job.

 The practice of arranging informal visits is actually very common within the healthcare industry, with the majority of employers keen to accommodate.